-Micheline (pronounced Mish-a-leen) Maynard is an experienced writer, broadcaster and educator.
+Micheline (pronounced Mish-a-leen) Maynard is an experienced business writer, broadcaster and educator.
+She is an expert in both transportation and the food business.

 Maynard is known for her work with The New York Times, where she was the award winning Detroit bureau chief and a senior business correspondent.

-Her newest book is Satisfaction Guaranteed: How Zingerman’s Built A Corner Deli Into A Global Food Community, set for publication by Charles Scribner’s Sons on Feb.
-22. It looks at the history, business principles and future of the Zingerman’s Community of Businesses in Ann Arbor, Mich.
+Her most recent book is Satisfaction Guaranteed: How Zingerman’s Built A Corner Deli Into A Global Food Community, published in 2022 by Charles Scribner’s Sons.
+It looks at the history, business principles and future of the Zingerman’s Community of Businesses in Ann Arbor, Mich.
+Satisfaction Guaranteed was named a Michigan Notable Book by the Library of Michigan in 2023.

 ______________________________________________________________________________